Homemade Anchovy Powder

 Step 3: Pulverize!

 Remove the toasted anchovies from the heat and transfer them to a blender.
 Then, blend until they turn into a fine powder.
-Make sure to store the powder in an airtight container to preserve its flavors!
+Make sure to store the powder in an airtight container in the fridge to preserve its flavors!

 Frequently Asked Questions